grannycart/by-sound-alone_source/beta-manuscript/7_Chapter.md

 "Well, the 'race' part might be a bit of a stretch, but the bicycle part is literal.
 Hemi, want to lead our guest down to the hold and show him how we do exercise on this boat?"

-"Captain Shakes," said Hemi, "allow me to formally invite you to the only undersea bicycle race in the world."
 Hemi stood and swept his arm forward toward the cargo hold.
+"Captain Shakes, allow me to formally invite you to the only undersea bicycle race in the world."

 In the cargo hold, Hemi unchained the pile of rusty bicycles from the tie-down points on the wall.

 "As you may be aware," said Percy looking at the bit of a gut Shakes was showing after stashing away his giant portion of Gregory's meal, "submarining is maybe not the healthiest of occupations --- even when we're not being fucking shot at.
 As a captain, it is my duty to look after all aspects of the welfare of my crew.
-For that reason I encourage time spent on deck for the fresh air --- when fuckin' possible --- and require participation in all _Prospect_ bicycle races."
+For that reason I encourage time spent on deck for the fresh air --- when fuckin' possible --- and require participation in all _Prospect_ bicycle recreation."
 She pointed down the empty cargo hold.
 "Generally, we conduct races when... well, when the fucking hold is empty enough that we can."

 "Fuckin' cool," said Shakes.
 "What's the rules?"